Dickinson-COMP-491-492/website/docs/assignments/PA04-ProjectSelection.md

 To complete this assignment:

 1. Choose a name for the team.
+2. Determine at least two times during the week when all members of the team can meet to hold out-of-class meetings.
-2. Using one team member's fork of the course repo:
+3. Using one team member's fork/clone of the course repo:
    1. Create a feature branch for the team's work
    2. Create a directory for the team in the `teams` directory.
    3. Create a `README.md` file in the team's directory.
    4. Compete the following tasks to add content to the team's `README.md`
       1. Add a top level heading to the `README.md` containing the team's name.
       2. Add a "Team Members" subheading followed by a list with the names of all team members that link to their individual `README.md` files.
+      3. Add a "Meeting Times" subheading followed by the times that all members of the team are available to meet.
       3. Add a "Project Documents" subheading.
       4. Make a copy of the `ProjectSelection.md` file in the `teams` directory into the team's folder.
       5. Add a bullet to the "Projects Documents" section that links to the team's `ProjectSelection.md` file.